Low carb and ketogenic diets have many health benefits.

-In one study of 152 people with Alzheimer’s disease, those who received an MCT supplement for 90 days had much higher ketone levels and a significant improvement in brain function compared to a control group (32).
+In a 2009 study of 152 people with Alzheimer’s disease, those who received an MCT supplement for 90 days had much higher ketone levels and a significant improvement in brain function compared with a control group (

 As with epilepsy, researchers aren’t certain of the exact mechanism behind these potential benefits against Alzheimer’s disease.

 One theory is that ketones protect brain cells by reducing reactive oxygen species.
 These are metabolism byproducts that can cause inflammation (

 Another theory is that a diet high in fat, including saturated fat, can reduce the harmful proteins that accumulate in the brains of people with Alzheimer’s (

 On the other hand, a recent review of studies concluded that a high intake of saturated fat was strongly associated with an increased risk of Alzheimer’s (